tim-christy/temp/_posts/2019-12-19-absolute-beginners-guide-to-virtual-environments.md

 <br>

 ### Introduction
 When I first started in coding in Python, I had no idea what virtual environments were.
-They were never really necessary for me to learn in my coding projects because I just used [Anaconda; which automatically handles virtual environments for you so you don't have to really learn any of this](https://www.anaconda.com/).
+They were never really necessary for me to learn in my coding projects because I just used [Anaconda; which automatically handles virtual environments for you](https://www.anaconda.com/) so you don't have to really learn any of this.
 In retrospect, this is pretty cool, but I didn't think so several months ago.
 It just looked like a mess of file installations on my computer and I didn't know what anything did other than take up space.
-It seemed that if I was going to understand it I had to explore it manually.
-I started simple with a text editor and Ipython from the terminal, but later that grew to include Jupyter Notebooks.
+In an effort to understand it all I deleted Anaconda and tried to control everything manually.
+I started simple with a text editor and IPython from the terminal, but later that grew to include Jupyter Notebooks.
 In the blog that follows, you'll find what I learned about virtual environments and a good routine for setting up project environments with Jupyter Notebooks (or a text editor).

 <br>